Hac-2002/Itinerary_ChatBot/README.md

 pip install -r requirements.txt
 ```

-4. Set up environment variables:
+## Environment Configuration
-Create a `.env` file in the project root and add:
+1. Create a `.env` file in the project root directory
+2. Add your Groq API key to the `.env` file:
 ```
 GROQ_API_KEY=your_groq_api_key_here
 ```
+**Important Notes:**
+- Replace `your_groq_api_key_here` with your actual Groq API key
+- Do not share your `.env` file or commit it to version control
+- Add `.env` to your `.gitignore` file to prevent accidental exposure of sensitive credentials

 ## Usage
 Run the application: